rizqimalikakbar/Streaming-Processing-Kafka-TwitterApi/README.md

 1. Get the Bearer Token on Website Twitter Developer
 2. Insert the Bearer Token to kafka_producer.py
 3. Insert your topic to kafka_producer.py in `search term`
-4. Activate Docker and start running `docker-compose.yml` `docker-compose build`
+4. Activate Docker and start running `docker-compose.yml` with command `docker-compose build`
    `docker-compose up`
+5. Running Kafka Producer with command `python3 kafka_producer.py`